vezzolter/DSA/Algorithms/Recursion/Recursion.md

 **Iteration** finds its strength in performance-oriented scenarios, and in many cases, there is no inherent advantage to using recursion.
 However, if converting recursion into a straightforward loop structure poses difficulties, it might be an indication that recursion becomes a prominent choice.

-**Recursion**, as it was said, is more suitable approach in cases where implementing an algorithm using iteration is challenging, thefore recursion provides clear and natural solutions.
+**Recursion**, as it was said, is more suitable approach in cases where implementing an algorithm using iteration is challenging, therefore recursion provides clear and natural solutions.
 However, if feasible, converting recursion into iteration is often preferred for improved performance and resource utilization.

 To successfully convert recursion into a loop, it's essential for the recursion to be **tail-recursive**.
 Tail recursion is characterized by having the recursive call as the last statement executed by the function.
 In other words, the function's calls involve a single invocation of the recursive call followed by an immediate return of the result without additional processing or calculation.
 When utilizing a compiler or interpreter that treats tail-recursive calls as jumps rather than function calls, the program becomes essentially iterative.
 Therefore, equivalent to using control structures like the "for" and "while" loops, which saves both space and time.